raisely/NoHarm/README.md

 # Usage
 Simply copy the LICENSE.md file into your projects, add your copyright information, and use the abbreviation `NoHarm` where necessary to describe your choice of license.

+## Can I add/remove my own exceptions
+If you do, then please be sure to choose a new name for the license so as to make it easy for people to automatically analyse licensing of package dependencies.

 # How did this come about?

 This license was created by one of the developers of [Raisely](https://raisely.com) and [Kepla](https://kepla.com).